TiPToP: A Modular Open-Vocabulary Robot Manipulation System That Plans: Acknowledgments

 where $K_p$ and $K_d$ are per-joint position and velocity gains, $\tau_{\text{coriolis}}$ compensates for Coriolis forces, $\tau_g$ compensates for gravity, $M$ is the mass matrix, and $\ddot{q}_d$ is the desired acceleration estimated via filtered numerical differentiation of $\dot{q}_d$.
 The term $M\ddot{q}_d$ compensates for the robot's inertia.

-The gains $K_p$ and $K_d$ were tuned to improve trajectory tracking, though the controller still exhibits small deviations during execution at high speeds (typically up to 5mm position error).
+The gains $K_p$ and $K_d$ were tuned to improve trajectory tracking, though the controller still exhibits small deviations during execution at high speeds (typically up to 5\,mm of resulting end-effector position error).
 We will open-source our controller implementation for the Franka FR3 and Panda robots upon acceptance.

+For the UR5e, we instead use the \texttt{servoJ} primitive via Universal Robots' RTDE interface, with a high-gain motion phase followed by a settling phase to mitigate mechanical oscillation.